 |1||2-?||2||Draft, Tile Laying||4|

-I’ve heard it called painfully, joylessly, simple: you draft domino style two-sided tiles into a tablou you’re building around a twee little three dimensional castle, and score points based on the contiguous areas you build.
+I’ve heard it called painfully, joylessly, simple: you draft domino style two-sided tiles into a tableau you’re building around a twee little three dimensional castle, and score points based on the contiguous areas you build.
 The drafting mechanic is clever, with tiles laid out in order of their value and turn order determined by the tile you take on the previous turn.
 So if you take the most valuable tile in one round, you’ll be going last the next round.
 There are crowns on the tile that act as a multiplier, giving you points based on the number of crowns in a territory multiplied by its number of tiles.
 That’s pretty much the game.

-Technically that last was a mixed game, containing both Kingdomino tiles and Queendomino tiles.
+Technically it was a mixed game, containing both Kingdomino tiles and Queendomino tiles.
 Queendomino is a gamified, slightly more complicated variant, and adding one set of it to two sets of Kigdomino tiles let me run the game.
 Also made it wildly unbalanced.
 And incredibly fun, although you never know how much fun is really sleep deprivation when you don’t wrap a game until six in the morning.
 We were the only gamers left in the football stadium they open up for the con.
 A security gaurd came over just to ask what was keeping us going.
 The team I demo with has already, (CGE imps!), asked for a repeat this year.

 So Kingdomino’s simplicity means that you can play it with almost anyone, and expand it redonkulously.
 I’ve played it more than any other hobby game, and I still enjoy it.
 It’s cute, it’s portable, it’s cheap, (until you start compulsively buying more and more copies).
 In the debate between playing for the game and playing for the people, I tend to fall on the people side, and Kingdomino helps me remember that.
 In fact, I’m going to go try to find some copies I can trade for.